 - The required set of character types that must be included

 Setting Password Policy

-On the right side of the either display, you will see a Pwd Policy checkbox, which is checked if a policy is in effect, else unchecked.
-Choose the Policy Detail button beneath the checkbox to display and modify details:
+On the right side of the either display, you will see a Pwd Policy or Policy Active checkbox, which is checked if a policy is in effect, else unchecked.
+Choose the Pwd Policy button to display and modify details:

 Use the controls in this dialog to determine whether or not you wish to enforce a Password Policy first by checking (or unchecking) Use Policy.
 Modify the Min Length, duration (Change After), and the required characters (Lowercase, Uppercase, Number, and Symbol checkboxes) you want to require for Passwords.
 For example, if you want to make sure a Password includes at least one number and one symbol, check the Number and Symbol checkboxes.
 Leaving the Lowercase and Uppercase checkboxes unchecked allows for Passwords that do not include any letters at all.
 Unless you have good reason to avoid doing so, you may want to be sure and choose the Lowercase checkbox to avoid confusion.
 Note that SSProtect does not require this.

 You can only request a Policy that requires a Password of maximum 15 characters in length while also lasting up to 254 days.

 In some cases, companies that are managing security incidents will request that all Users change their Password on next Login.
 You can force this condition by choosing the Force Reset on Next Login.
 Existing User Login Sessions will continue to be valid, however the next time a User has to Login, he or she will be forced to update their password before they can continue.